realtouseef/valopedia/README.md

 - [x] `maps/ee613ee9-28b7-4beb-9666-08db13bb2244` error is `The Range` and doesn't have a `displayIcon` — possible fix is to use ternary operator
 - [x] **FIX THE DEPLOYMENT ERROR BEFORE ANYTHING ELSE.**

+- [x] `TypeError: Cannot read properties of null (reading 'default')` is the `Sova` with `isPlayableCharacter = false` id: `/agent/ded3520f-4264-bfed-162d-b080e2abccf9` — possible fix is to use ternary operator
+- [x] Add competitive tiers (https://valorant-api.com/v1/competitivetiers) by uuid (https://valorant-api.com/v1/competitivetiers/{competitivetierUuid}) -- not adding buddies by uuid because same content
 - [x] Add Weapon buddies (https://valorant-api.com/v1/buddies) -- not adding buddies by uuid because same content.
-- [x] `TypeError: Cannot read properties of null (reading 'default')` is the `Sova` with `isPlayableCharacter = false` id: `/agent/ded3520f-4264-bfed-162d-b080e2abccf9` — possible fix is to use ternary operator